-Veterans Appeals Control and Locator System (VACOLS) consists of one key components (servers/databases).
+Veterans Appeals Control and Locator System (VACOLS) consists of One (1) key component (servers/databases.
 Each component has been analyzed to determine if any elements of that component collect PII.
 The type of PII collected by Veterans Appeals Control and Locator System (VACOLS) and the reasons for the collection of the PII are in the table below.

-Note: Due to the PIA being a public facing document, please do not include the server names in the table.
+Note: Due to the PIA being a public facing document, please do not include server names in the table.

-Database Name of the information system collecting/storing PII Does this system collect PII?
+Component Name (Database, Instances, Application, Software, Application Program Interface (API) etc.) that contains PII/PHI Does this system collect PII?
 (Yes/No) Does this system store PII?
 (Yes/No) Type of PII (SSN, DOB, etc.) Reason for Collection/ Storage of PII Safeguards VACOLS - Veterans Appeals Control and Locator System Yes (shared internally) Yes (shared internally) Name, Date of Birth, SSN and Appellant Address VACOLS uses SSNs but does not collect them.
 They are assigned by (VBA) as claim numbers and until that practice ends, VACOLS will have custody of large quantities of them.
 SSN are used to identify and track appeals, including identifying/retrieving related data in other systems.
 SSNs are also found in documents/data that are collected, stored, and retrieved as part of the processes described above.
 Title 38, U.S Code, Sections 501(a).
-Standard two- factor authentication required to access data.
-Transport Layer Security (TLS) v 1.2 encryption protects the Oracle data in transparent Data Encryption (TDE) is used to protect the data at rest.
+Standard two factor authentication required to access data.
+Transport Layer Security (TLS) v 1.2 encryption protects the Oracle data in transit and Transparent Data Encryption (TDE) is used to protect the data at rest.